kasperengelen/kasperengelen.github.io/pages/js_css_docs/smart_env.md

 ## Overview

-There are currently four different smart enviroments: lemma, theorem, definition.
+There are currently five different smart enviroments: lemma, theorem, definition, example, and proof.
 Below we can see an overview of what they look like:

 <definition>
     Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras luctus, turpis quis pulvinar auctor, diam ipsum euismod augue, id sodales risus enim eget arcu.